openwns/documentation/usersGuide/modules/dll/wimemac/experiment1.rst

 Creating a campaign folder
 **************************

 In this first experiment, we set up a simple simulation campaign and create a graphical output to evaluate the results.
-The simulation scenario will consist of two stations placed next to each other; one station is sending data, the other one receives it.
+The simulation scenario will consist of two devices (the implementation also uses 'stations' as a synonym) placed next to each other; one station is sending data, the other one receives it.

 .. figure:: images/experiment1-stationSetup.png
    :align: center